Individualized coaching for ages 5-22 out of our Elmsford studios.

 Payment is made directly to the teacher (via cash or check) at the time of lesson.
 Payment is required in full for any lessons cancelled or rescheduled less than 24 hours in advance.
 Please read our Standard Agreement.

-Trained and coached by some of the most notable musicians and directors in both opera and musical theater such as Jason Moore (Shrek, Ave.
-Q), Sherry Overholt, Steven Crawford (Metropolitan Opera), Stephen Oremus (Ave Q, Wicked), Kent Gash (Pacific Overtures), Rob Meffe, Norma Newton, and Joan Kreuger, Natalie utilizes all of her education and experience and applies them to her teaching.
-With nearly 10 years of providing private voice instruction, Natalie continues to emphasize a healthy technique for all ages as well as coaching students for performances and auditions.
-She has also music directed for several school productions of Into The Woods, Guys and Dolls, and Joseph and The Amazing Technicolor Dreamcoat.
+Trained and coached by some of the most prominent composers, orchestrators, and directors in both opera and musical theater such as Jason Moore (Pitch Perfect, Shrek, Avenue Q), Sherry Overholt, Steven Crawford (Metropolitan Opera), Stephen Oremus (The Book of Mormon, Avenue Q, Wicked), Kent Gash, Rob Meffe, Norma Newton, and Joan Kreuger, Natalie utilizes all of her education and experience and applies them to her teaching.
+With nearly 20 years of providing private voice instruction, Natalie continues to emphasize a healthy technique for all ages, skill levels, and musical styles, as well as coaching students for performances and auditions.
+She has also music directed for several high school productions of In The Heights, Thoroughly Modern Millie, Godspell, The Wiz, The Sound of Music, Into The Woods, Guys and Dolls, and Joseph and The Amazing Technicolor Dreamcoat.

-As a competitive ballroom dancer, Natalie is well versed in International Style, especially the Latin dances such as Cha-Cha, Rhumba, Jive, and Samba.
-As a choreographer for Regional theaters and high schools, Natalie works in integrating the styles of jazz, ballet, tap, and ballroom in her productions such as Oklahoma, The Music Man, Pippin, Seussical, and Hello Dolly!.
+Natalie has also trained as a competitive ballroom dancer, versed in International Style, especially the Latin dances such as Cha-Cha, Rhumba, Jive, and Samba.
+As a choreographer for regional theaters and high schools, Natalie works in integrating the styles of jazz, ballet, contemporary, tap, and ballroom in her productions such as Oklahoma, The Music Man, Pippin, Seussical, and Hello Dolly!.

-When not performing or teaching, she treasures her time with her husband, Kevin, and daughter, Bridget.
-Natalie is a proud member of Actors Equity Association and the National Association of Teachers of Singing.
-For more information, please log onto www.nataliegray.net.
+Natalie currently resides in Westchester County with her husband, Kevin, and daughter, Bridget.
+She is a proud member of Actors Equity Association and the National Teachers of Singing organization.

 To contact Natalie, email